Grandiose Narcissism: How To Spot And Handle It?

 Grandiose narcissists are the more assertive and extroverted form of narcissism.
 They use excessive praise and admiration to draw attention and narcissistic supply from others.
 They need to dominate any conversation and get furious at the slightest criticism.

 Narcissistic personality disorder (NPD) is diagnosed according to the DSM-5’s NPD Diagnostic Criteria.
-Among other things, they usually have high egocentricity, low social empathy, and a readiness to use others to further their own self-interest.
+It includes measures of high egocentricity, low social empathy, and a readiness to use others to further self-interest.

 Final Words